sambacha/dappspec/solidity/src/README.md

 ## Voice and tone

+> Adapted from Mcenerney's *Problem of the Problem*

+*Legend*
+> Reader's are Auditors, or other Engineering/Developers.
+> The Topic in question is the codebase.
+> The writing is the documentation / comments.

 Unfortunately, many conventional models of introductions fail to show value.
 US schools for many years relied on a model of writing in which the function of introductions was not to establish value.
 This isn’t surprising: as we’ve seen, authors do